awaze7/Slack-clone/README.md

 # Slack-Clone

 Slack Clone is a dynamic messaging application developed with React, MaterialUI, and integrated Google authentication.
-The application utilizes a Firestore database to facilitate real-time chat interactions across diverse channels.
+The application utilizes Firestore database to facilitate real-time chat interactions across diverse channels.

 The app is deployed and accessible at https://slack-clone-212f5.web.app.

 ## Features

 - **Authentication:** Securely authenticate users with Google OAuth using React-Firebase.